Skip to main content

 Pregnant woman giving her dog a snack outside

-Why Is Folic Acid Important?
+Why Is Folic Acid Important During Pregnancy?

 Sources of Folic Acid